What Is A SHORT SALE? A Real Estate short sale occurs when the homeowner sells the house for less money than is owed on the mortgage.

 - A: In most cases not on the Federal (IRS) level as you will be protected by “The Mortgage Debt Forgiveness Act of 2007“.
 When it comes to state taxes, this is unique to your state laws.
 In California, Such as CCP 580e protect homeowners from taxation on their primary residence.

 - A: Kris & Kim will apply for HAFA, as long as the mortgage meets eligibility.
-Under the current qualifications to the HAFA program, no one can guarantee participation or acceptance into the HAFA program as the decision is up to your mortgage company and its investor’s as to your approval for participation.
+Under the current qualifications to the HAFA program, no one can “guarantee” participation or acceptance into the HAFA program as the decision is up to your mortgage company and its investor’s as to your approval for participation.

 - Q: How do Real Estate Agents commissions get paid?

-- A: The mortgage company and real estate agent will negotiate this amount and it will be paid by the mortgage company.
+- A: The mortgage company and Kris & Kim, your real estate agents, will negotiate this amount and it will be paid by the mortgage company.